 Our results show that we are able to predict the sidewalk label based on price per square foot with better than 60% accuracy.
-Higher than chance, our results do indicate that there is a relationship between fluctuating neighborhood pricing and sidewalk condition.
+Higher than random chance, our results do indicate that there is a relationship between fluctuating neighborhood pricing and sidewalk condition.

 4.2 Granularity